Here are the full opinions of FCC commissioners who voted down net neutrality

-On Thursday, the Federal Communications Commission voted along party lines to overturn net neutrality, Obama-era rules that said internet service providers couldn't block, or pick and choose which sites got faster internet access over others.
+On Thursday, the Federal Communications Commission voted along party lines to overturn net neutrality, Obama-era rules that ensured all traffic on the internet is treated equally.

 So why do it?